apache/spark/docs/sql-programming-guide.md

    `Dataset[Row]`, while Java API users must replace `DataFrame` with `Dataset<Row>`.
 Both the typed transformations (e.g., `map`, `filter`, and `groupByKey`) and untyped transformations (e.g., `select` and `groupBy`) are available on the Dataset class.
-Since compile-time type-safety in Python and R is not a language feature, the concept of Dataset does not apply to these languages’ APIs.
+Since compile-time type-safety in Python and R is not a language feature, the concept of Dataset does not apply to these languages???
+   APIs.
 Instead, `DataFrame` remains the primary programing abstraction, which is analogous to the single-node data frame notion in these languages.